omidfarhang/omid.dev/content/posts/2012-03-02-new-privacy-guidelines-for-mobile-app-developers.en.md

 It is fortuitous then that, on the opening day, the trade body host &#8211; the GSM Association (GSMA) &#8211; released their [privacy enhancing standards](http://www.gsma.com/documents/privacy-design-guidelines-for-mobile-application-development/20008) for mobile application developers.

-One of the main principles behind the guidelines is to ensure that new apps embody the concept of &#8220;Privacy by Design&#8221; (PbD).
+One of the main principles behind the guidelines is to ensure that new apps embody the concept of “Privacy by Design” (PbD).
 This seeks to ensure privacy-protective measures are a core part of the design process.

 The GSMA states: